All About Sugars, Syrups, Sweeteners, And Sugar Substitutes, And While We're At It, We Debunk Raw Sugar

 There is controversy over the health risks of using them in large quantities or over many years, but most research has determined them to be safe in moderation.

 Sucralose.
 Best known as Splenda, this is the rare artificial sweetener that retains its sweetness when heated and when mixed with liquids of different pH so it makes an acceptable sugar substitute in cooking some foods.
-My baker friends tell me that it does not perform well in baked goods.
+My baker friends tell me that it does not perform well in baked goods but my wife has made very nice macaroons with it.
 It does not caramelize like sugar.

 Saccharin.
 Best known as Sweet'N Low, it was first produced in 1878 this is the oldest artificial sweetener.
 I am told it works well in cooking.